An ever growing series of documentation about artistic engagement throughout N. America and Europe in the 21st Century

 Since 2006, Thollem McDonas has lived on the road throughout North America and Europe, playing on average about 130 concerts a year, leading workshops and participating in hundreds of collaborations with a wide array of artists: musicians, filmmakers, painters, activists.
 Each collaboration is a unique approach with wildly diverse results, published/performed in many different types of venues for a diversity of audiences.
 In 2008, Angela C Villa joined him and began documenting Thollem's work as well as that of artists and communities with and in which they found themselves working.
-In 2013, they recognized their accumulation of an incredible amount of footage, much of it representing artists and promoters who are otherwise often working under the radar, with little or no funding but doing integral work that deserves more attention.
+In 2013, they recognized their accumulation of an incredible amount of footage, much of it representing artists and organizers who are otherwise often working under the radar, with little or no funding but doing integral work that deserves more attention.
 With this realization, Picoas Project was born.
 It has gone through an array of incarnations while Thollem and Angela wrestled with the footage that was often taken under less than ideal circumstances technically and, initially, without a particular intent.
-The first generation of the project is a series of vignettes that both artists and presenters can use and from which viewers can gain insight.
+The first generation of the project is a series of vignettes that both artists and presenters can use and from which viewers can gain insight/inspiration.

 This is our on-going project.
 Visit whenever you have a chance.

 Picoas /sh/ is the name of a metro stop in Lisbon, and otherwise has no other significance.

 Please contact us HERE to schedule a screening/discussion in your community